 Nausea and vomiting from general anesthesia

 Soreness in the throat.
-This can happen if the child had a ventilator in place during
+This can happen if the child had a breathing tube in place

 Soreness and swelling around the incision site